-Rebecca is a senior associate in our Intellectual Property practice, based in Sydney.
+Rebecca is a senior associate in Bird & Bird's Intellectual Property team in Sydney.

-She has experience across all areas of intellectual property; in particular, patents and trade marks.
+She has experience across all areas of intellectual property, in particular patents and trademarks.

-Her focus is on the life sciences and healthcare space, where she acts for a range of pharmaceutical companies in relation to both contentious and non-contentious matters
+Her focus is on the life sciences and healthcare space where she acts for a range of pharmaceutical companies in relation to both contentious and non-contentious matters.